 Did I miss any reasons?
 I’d love to hear on which side of this issue you come down.
 Think I’m being naïve?
 I’d like to hear that too.
 Any and all feedback is welcome.
 I wanted to share my perspective on this issue, but it’s not right for everyone.
 When it comes down to it, I think I just believe in karma.

 By the way, thinking about this subject also reminded me that Thom and I had a meeting several years ago that I’m not sure was a “can I pick your brain” request.
 But regardless of what it started as, we had a nice conversation and Thom was very generous with his knowledge, as he had already been speaking for a few years when I was just getting started.
 And I think I didn’t send a thank you note.
 I can’t believe I made such a blunder as one of my favorite things to buy and send is pretty, handmade thank you notes, that I often see sitting on people’s desks months after I’ve sent them.
 So Thom, if I did fail to send you a note, I hope you will extend your statute of limitations for me, and allow me to say, “I’m sincerely sorry.
 Thank you.
 Is there anything I can do to help you?

 Thanks for reading!
-And for more beautiful photography by Shawn P. Thomas, visit his Flickr page.
+And for more beautiful photography by Shawn P. Thomas, visit his website.